AlexaDiNicola/ComputingTools-2018_Notes/ShellCommandReference.md

 	- ``git revert HEAD``: create a new commit whose actions cancel the actions of the previous commit
 	- ``git revert HEAD~1``: ditto, but revert to the second-to-last commit (erasing both the previous commit and the one before)
 - Don't use ``git reset`` or ``git rebase`` unless you know exactly what you're doing: they change the git history and will mess up your collaborators.
 Even if you know what you're doing, don't use them after pushing the affected commits.
+- ``git stash``: creates something like a temporary snapshot, to save changes that are not ready for a commit when you need to get back to the previous commit.
+	- Example use: you made changes, working from the master branch, and realize that these changes will need to be committed on a different branch. ``git stash`` will temporarily save those changes and back out to the previous commit.
+You can then create the new branch and switch to it: ``git checkout -b mybranch``, then do ``git stash pop`` to bring those changes back (but now on the desired branch).

 ### Github sync and collaboration

 - ``git clone``: copy the contents of a repository into a new folder in the current directory on my local machine.
 Must have read access to the repository.